Robust deep learning-based semantic organ segmentation in hyperspectral images: Related work

-Overall, prior work has identified several major challenges for automated organ segmentation on RGB data such as a high variability in tissue appearance across patients (e.g. \cite{webster_deep_2017, collins_segmenting_2015}) and across images (e.g. due to occlusions or deformations \cite{moccia_uncertainty-aware_2018}) as well as the variability in the image acquisition.
-Including further spectral information could be key for addressing those challenges as \ac{msi}/\ac{hsi} may be less reliant on the spatial context and encodes additional clinical information such as tissue perfusion \cite{fei_chapter_2020}.
+Overall, prior work has identified several major challenges for automated organ segmentation on RGB data such as a high variability in tissue appearance across patients (e.g. \autocite{webster_deep_2017, collins_segmenting_2015}) and across images (e.g. due to occlusions or deformations \autocite{moccia_uncertainty-aware_2018}) as well as the variability in the image acquisition.
+Including further spectral information could be key for addressing those challenges as \ac{msi}/\ac{hsi} may be less reliant on the spatial context and encodes additional clinical information such as tissue perfusion \autocite{fei_chapter_2020}.